-The Company has applied to list the Common Stock on the New York Stock Exchange.
+The Company intends to make application to list the Common Stock on the New York Stock Exchange.

 SEE "RISK FACTORS" BEGINNING ON PAGE 7 FOR A DISCUSSION OF CERTAIN FACTORS THAT SHOULD BE CONSIDERED BY PROSPECTIVE PURCHASERS OF THE COMMON STOCK OFFERED HEREBY.